tyreer/JSFoundations/README.md

 7_sumOfaRange.js contains a range function, arrayMaker, that takes two arguments, start and end, and returns an array containing all the numbers from start up to (and including) end.
 The function also takes an optional third argument that indicates the “step” value used to build up the array.
 If no step is given, the array elements go up by increments of one.
 A second function, sumMaker, takes an array of numbers and returns their sum.

 8_triMetConstructor.js contains a constructor function for TriMet vehicle objects.
 The prototype includes a property that gives us some basic information, a method that prints out the type, line, and location any of the vehicles and a method that moves the vehicles by updated their latitude and longitude.
-This exercise practices writing constructor functions and setting properties using "this" as well as additng prototype methods.
+This exercise practices writing constructor functions and setting properties using "this" as well as adding prototype methods.

 9_vectors.js contains a constructor, Vector, that represents a vector in two-dimensional space.
 It takes x and y parameters (numbers), which it saves to properties of the same name.
 The Vector prototype has two methods, plus and minus, that take another vector as a parameter and return a new vector that has the sum or difference of the two vectors’ x and y values.

+10_nativeMethod.js is an exercise in adding a new native method that any string can use.
+While this is NOT a good idea in the real world, it is an insightful illustration of inheritance chains leading back to types.
+The Repeatify function on the String object accepts an integer that specifies how many times the string has to be repeated.
+The function returns the string repeated the number of times specified.
+The application also tests whether the Repeatify function already exists before creating it to model avoiding overwriting a built-in method like "length".